GoogleCloudPlatform/google-cloud-visualstudio/GoogleCloudExtension/GoogleCloudExtension.DataSources/README.md

 # GoogleCloudExtension.DataSources
 This library implements a set of very simple data sources that allow the extension to access data about Google Cloud Platform services.
 The library also contains a set of supporting classes used by said data sources.

+None of these classes are thread safe, being designed to be used from UI applications and therefore accessed from the UI thread only.
+All operations are started and awaited from the UI thread only, any other use is not supported.

 ## Data sources supported
 The data sources implemented in the library are: